neuml/paperai/README.md

     python -m paperai.index cord19/models cord19/vectors/cord19-300d.magnitude
     ```

-The paperai.index process takes two required arguments, the model path and the vector file path.
+The paperai.index process takes two required arguments, the model path and the vector model path.
+In this case, the vector model is a CORD-19 fastText model but it can also any supported [transformers model](https://huggingface.co/models?pipeline_tag=sentence-similarity).

 ## Building a report file
 Reports support generating output in multiple formats.
 An example report call: